davemagnier/youmio-testnet-migration/README.md

    - Refresh the page if connection fails

 2. **Faucet Not Working**
-   - Check if you're on the correct testnet
+   - Check if you're on the correct mainnet
    - Verify your wallet has sufficient gas
    - Wait for cooldown period if applicable